 We understand the planning system and offer the full range of consultancy services that may be needed to satisfy the tree-related requirements of your local planning authority.
 At an earlier stage, we can also offer pre-planning advice regarding the possibilities for your site.

-Where planning permission is required for development in proximity to trees – including nearby trees on neighbouring land – local planning authorities should request reports submitted in accordance with BS5837: 2012 (Trees in relation to design, demolition and construction: Recommendations).
+Where planning permission is required for development in proximity to trees – including nearby trees on neighbouring land – local planning authorities should request reports submitted in accordance with British Standard BS5837:2012.
+This current version of the standard is soon to be superseded by the improved BS5837 (2025) Trees in relation to design, demolition and construction – Code of Practice.

 An arboricultural report will usually be required for any planning application where there are trees on-site, or where there are trees on neighbouring land within 15 m of the application area (this is due primarily to the risk of root damage).